-‘One Piece’ Chapter 865: Sanji Fights To Stop Assassination Of His Family; Luffy Shows Broken Photo To Big Mom
+‘One Piece’ Chapter 865: Sanji Fights To Stop Assassination Of His Family, Luffy Shows Broken Photo To Big Mom

 Contrary to previous reports that Chapter 864 of the manga series could be delayed by a week, the highly anticipated installment just arrived.
-While recent release confirmed some of the speculations such as the identity of the character who smashed Mother Caramel’s picture, it also dropped some huge plot twists opening some exciting One Piece Chapter 865 possibilities.
+While the recent release confirmed some of the speculations, such as the identity of the character who smashed Mother Caramel’s picture, it also dropped some huge plot twists opening some exciting One Piece Chapter 865 possibilities.

 The Character Who Smashed Mother Caramel’s Picture